Migraine and Stroke

 However, there are differences.
 In migraine with aura, the visual changes keep moving, while with a stroke the vision problems tend to stay still.
 Another difference is that migraine symptoms tend to come on slowly.
 With stroke, the key word is “sudden,” because the symptoms appear quickly.

 A stroke can cause lasting, long-term damage, so it is important to get help medical help right away if you have these symptoms:5

-- Sudden numbness or weakness in any body part including the face, arms or legs, especially if it occurs on one side of the body
+- Sudden numbness or weakness in any part of the body, especially if it happens on 1 side of the body

-- Sudden problems seeing in one or both eyes
+- Sudden problems seeing in 1 or both eyes

 - Sudden trouble walking, dizziness, loss of balance or coordination